Overhead shot of a tamale pie with cheese topping and ground beef filling.

 • Preheat the oven to 400°F.

 • Melt the butter in a large skillet over medium heat.
-Add the chopped onion and ground beef; cook, stirring, until the beef is browned and the onion is tender.
+Add the chopped onion and ground beef; cook, stirring, for about 8 to 10 minutes or until the beef is browned and the onion is tender.
+Drain off and discard excess fat.

 • Add the tomatoes, corn, 1 1/2 teaspoons of salt, pepper, and chili powder to the beef; set aside.

-• In a saucepan over high heat, bring the 3 cups of water to a boil.
+• In a medium saucepan over high heat, bring the 2 1/2 cups of water to a boil.
 Gradually whisk the cornmeal into the boiling water along with the remaining teaspoon of salt.
 Reduce the heat to low and continue to cook, stirring, for about 5 minutes, or until the cornmeal is very thick.
+Remove the pan from the heat.

-• In a small bowl, beat the egg; quickly beat it into the cornmeal mush.
+• Whisk the egg in a small bowl, then quickly stir it into the cornmeal mush.
 Add the chopped ripe olives, if using.

 • Spread half of the cornmeal mixture over the bottom of the casserole.
 Top with the beef filling.
 Spoon the remaining cornmeal batter over the beef filling.